How to Use This Tool

 ▼

-SVG is a vector format — it describes shapes with math, not pixels.
-This tool rasterizes the vector into a pixel grid at your chosen scale, producing a standard PNG that works everywhere raster images are needed.
+SVG describes shapes with math, while PNG is a grid of pixels.
+This tool rasterizes the vector into a pixel grid at your chosen scale, producing a standard PNG that works everywhere a raster image is needed.

 ▼